corda/corda/docs/source/node-database.rst

 ----------
 Nodes also have untested support for PostgreSQL 9.6, using PostgreSQL JDBC Driver 42.1.4.

+.. warning:: This is an experimental community contribution, and is currently untested.
+We welcome pull requests to add tests and additional support for this feature.

 Configuration
 ~~~~~~~~~~~~~
 Here is an example node configuration for PostgreSQL: